 taste.
 In fact, descriptions which often appear on back labels are

-that appeal to the public palate, rather than being actual notes based
+that appeal to the public idea of how good wine tastes, rather than being actual notes based

 The consumer can make better buying

 decisions by initially knowing the basic facts required on

 wine labels, subsequently absorbing the idea of what aromas and flavors